-Environmental requirement Parameter

-Operating temperature 5°C to 35°C (41°F to 95°F) from 0 m to 1800 m (0' to 6000') 5°C to 30°C (41°F to 86°F) from 1800m to 3000m (6000' to 9800')
+Environmental requirement Parameter Operating temperature 5°C to 35°C (41°F to 95°F) from 0m to 1800m (0' to 6000') • 5°C to 30°C (41°F to 86°F) from 1800m to 3000m (6000' to 9800') Storage temperature Humidity Humidity above 80% could cause slight wrinkling in the screen surface sheet.
+The wrinkles disappear when the humidity lowers.
+Water and fluid resistance Intended for indoor use only.

-Storage temperature

-Humidity

-Environmental requirement Parameter Water and fluid resistance Intended for indoor use only.
 Doesn't meet any salt-spray or water ingress requirements.
 Don't pour or spray liquids directly onto your interactive whiteboard, the projector or any of its sub-components.
 Dust • Intended for use in office and classroom environments.
 Not for industrial use where heavy dust and pollutants can cause malfunctions or impaired operation.
 Periodic cleaning is required in areas with heavier dust.
-See Cleaning the projector on page 27 for information on cleaning the projector.
-Electrostatic discharge (ESD) EN61000-4-2 severity level 4 for direct and indirect ES No malfunction or damage up to 8kV (both polarities) w 330 ohm, 150 pF probe (air discharge) Unmated connectors meet no malfunction or damage u (both polarities) for direct (contact) discharge Cables All SMART Board 480i6 interactive whiteboard system cables should be shielded to prevent potential accidents and degraded video and audio quality.
+See Cleaning the projector on page 35 for information on cleaning the projector.
+Electrostatic EN61000-4-2 severity level 4 for direct and indirect ESD discharge (ESD) No malfunction or damage up to 8kV (both polarities) with a 330 ohm, 150 pF probe (air discharge) Unmated connectors meet no malfunction or damage up to 4kV (both polarities) for direct (contact) discharge Cables All SMART Board 480i6 interactive whiteboard system cables should be shielded to prevent potential accidents and degraded video and audio quality.
 Conducted and radiated emissions EN55022/CISPR 22, Class A